RobDoan/ai-cli-toolkit/README.md

 ## Bundled Commands

-The package includes pre-built commands for common development tasks:
+The toolkit includes pre-built commands for various development tasks, such as code review, project specification, and implementation guidance.

-- Code review and analysis
-- Project requirements and specifications
-- Implementation guidance
-- And more...

-Run `convert-commands --dry-run` to see all available bundled commands.
+Run `ait convert --dry-run` to see a list of all available bundled commands.

 ## License